-Family Settles CP Lawsuit with Hospital for $9 Million.
+Family Settles Cerebral Palsy Lawsuit with Hospital for $9 Million.

 Lawyers for a Virginia boy who developed cerebral palsy shortly after birth reached a settlement of $9 million on January 29th, 2014.